jyutzler/Bridge-Systems/system.md

 ### Raises
 #### Basic Raises
-   * 2 = three-card or longer heart support; 6–10 dummy points.
+   * 2 = three-card or longer heart support; 7–10 dummy points (strong enough to accept at least one game try).
    * 3 = four-card limit raise (11–12 dummy points).
    * 4 = usually five+ cards, a singleton or void, and fewer than 10 HCP.